agent18/agent18.github.io/_posts/archive/2020-01-05-career-what-should-i-do-in-EAO-life-attempt-1.markdown

 ---
 layout: post
 comments: true
-title:  "Career-2020 Summary (The ultimate Essay) try 1"
+title:  "Career-2020 Summary (The ultimate Essay)"
 date:    04-01-2020
 categories: drafts
 tags: DP, feedback, examples
 permalink: /:title.html
-published: true
+published: false
 ---

 ## Where should you work (done)

 This is clear I think.
-Has to be in a hub if you wanna be great and
-	have less distractions and focus on the one you need.
+Has to be in a hub if you wanna be great and have less distractions and focus on the one you need.

 ## DW is better than ETG (should be easy to finish)